-As the product manager for a booming tech startup, you don’t have time—or resources—to waste.
+As a product manager, you don’t have time—or resources—to waste.
 You’ve poured everything into a product people will pay to get their hands on.
-Now, you have the funding to take it around the world, and your venture capitalists are ready to see movement—yesterday.
+Now, you have the ability to take it around the world, and your venture capitalists are ready to see movement—yesterday.

-Why does localization strategy matter so much at this point?
-Because venture-funded startups are dead set on growing now.
+Why does content localization strategy matter so much at this point?
+Because businesses are dead set on growing now.
 Because there’s too much to lose by jumping the gun.
 Because there’s too much to gain from globalization done well.

 Why a Content Localization Strategy Is Crucial

 Of course, you’re eager to position your brand firmly in front of international markets.
-Speed is king for startups in the digital economy.
+Speed is king for a digital economy.
 But if all you cared about was getting your product live in front of a global audience, you’d be using Google Translate for all your content and letting the chips fall where they may.

 Speed matters, but so does quality.
 Here are four other undeniable reasons why you need to create a robust content localization strategy: